fetchapp/fetchapp-wordpress/readme.txt

 1. Synchronize your products by click the "Synchronize Products" or "Synchronize Orders" buttons

 == Changelog ==

+= 1.8.0 =
+* [Feature] Added option to use WooCommerce Order Number rather than Wordpress Post ID for Order Sync.
+* [Feature] Add individual options to Push / Pull Orders, rather than Sync (Pull + Push)
+* [Feature] Add individual options to Push / Pull Products, rather than Sync (Pull + Push)
+* [Compatibility] Update to ensure compatibility with WooCommerce 4.9.1 and Wordpress 5.6

 = 1.7.2 =
 * Bugfix update.
 Update to ensure compatibility with WooCommerce 4.5.1 and Wordpress 5.5.1